Tobiaskr12/OmmelSamvirke2024/README.md

 ## Introduction
 The website is used for a wide array of tasks.
 The frontend for the system is a Blazor Server application that interacts with the system's service modules.
 The following service modules are currently implemented:
-- Emails: The system is able to send emails to indivual recipients and contact lists through Azure Communication Services.
+- Emails: The system is able to send emails to individual recipients and contact lists through Azure Communication Services.

 ## Service Modules
 The following sections contain detailed descriptions of the features offered by each service module.
-The following emojis are used to indicated if a feature has already been implemented or if it's an upcoming feautre.
+The following emojis are used to indicated if a feature has already been implemented or if it's an upcoming feature.

 ✅ Implemented feature <br>
 ⌛ Upcoming feature